Professor Nick Spencer

 Nick Spencer completed his BSc(Hons) in 1995 and then his PhD in Neurophysiology in 1998 at the Department of Physiology, Monash University, Australia.
 In 1998, Nick then moved to The University of Nevada School of Medicine.
 In 2002, Nick obtained a 5 year NIH grant to study intrinsic neural circuitry in the gastrointestinal tract.
 In 2006, he was offered a tenure-track permanent position at The University of Nevada, but decided to accept a permanent position at Flinders University.

-Since arriving at Flinders University 15 years ago, Nick has been a chief investigator on 15 NH&MRC project grants and 4 ARC Discovery grants ($10 million AUD).
-He was Chief Investigator-A on 11 of these 19 federally-funded grants.
-In 2018, he published with Dr. Hongzhen Hu at the Ichan School of Medicine, Mount Sinai, New York, the first wireless optogenetic control of the gut, in the leading journal Gastroenterology.
-Nick is interested in developing techniques that have been previously unavailable to the field to address major questions that have eluded scientific investigation.
+Since arriving at Flinders University 17 years ago, Nick has been a chief investigator on 15 NH&MRC project grants and 5 ARC Discovery grants ($10 million AUD).
+He was lead investigator on 12 of these 20 federal-funded grants.
+Nick is interested in developing techniques or novel recording approaches that have been previously unavailable to the field, to address major questions that have eluded scientific investigation.
+To achieve these goals he works closely with a number of top institutions, including the outstanding laboratory of Prof John Rogers at Northwestern University, using bioelectronic implantable devices.
+In 2018, he published with Prof Hongzhen Hu at Mount Sinai University, New York, the first wireless optogenetic control of the gut, in the leading journal Gastroenterology

-Nick was the Course Coordinator of the Bachelor of Medical Science degree from 2011-2015 and is currently Coordinator of Neuroanatomy for Year 2 Medicine.
+Nick teaches extensively in biomedical science, and was the Course Coordinator of the Bachelor of Medical Science degree from 2011-2015 and is currently Coordinator of neuroanatomy for Year 2 Medicine.

 In 2014, Nick was the Treasurer of the Australasian Neurogastroenterology and Motility Society (ANGMA)and in 2016, was elected President of ANGMA.

-Nick has worked with Vibrant (Israel), Ironwood Pharmaceuticals, Fonterra (N.Z), GlaxoSmithKline.
+Nick has worked with Vibrant (Israel), Ironwood Pharmaceuticals, Fonterra (N.Z) & formerly GlaxoSmithKline.

 Qualifications